programmatordev/yet-another-php-validator/docs/03-rules-greater-than.md

 type: `string` default: `The "{{ name }}" value should be greater than "{{ constraint }}", "{{ value }}" given.`

 Message that will be shown if the value is not greater than the constraint value.
-Check the [Custom Messages]() section for more information.

 The following parameters are available: